EddieMG/T4M5/README.md

 The paper will be updated weekly according to the work done in the project.
 [M5 Project: Weekly paper](https://www.overleaf.com/read/zwjphfsmqyjt)

-The final paper (compated in 4 pages): [M5 Project: Final paper](https://www.overleaf.com/read/zwjphfsmqyjt)
+The final paper (compacted in 4 pages): [M5 Project: Final paper](https://www.overleaf.com/read/zwjphfsmqyjt)